Compact geodesic orbit spaces with a simple isotropy group: Introduction

 A Riemannian manifold $(M,g)$ is called a \emph{geodesic orbit manifold} (or a manifold with homogeneous geodesics, or a GO manifold) if any geodesic of $M$ is an orbit of a $1$-parameter subgroup of the full isometry group of $(M,g)$ (without loss of generality, one can replace the full isometry group by its connected identity component).
 A Riemannian manifold $(M=G/H,g)$, where $H$ is a compact subgroup of the Lie group $G$ and $g$ is a $G$-invariant Riemannian metric on $M$, is called a \emph{$G$-geodesic orbit space} (or a space with $G$-homogeneous geodesics, or a $G$-GO space) if any geodesic of $M$ is an orbit of a $1$-parameter subgroup of the group $G$.
 Hence a Riemannian manifold $(M,g)$ is a geodesic orbit manifold, if it is a geodesic orbit space with respect to its full isometry group.
 This terminology was introduced in \cite{KV} by O.~Kowalski and L.~Vanhecke who initiated the systematic study of such spaces.

+The GO property which plays the central role in this paper is a very general geometric phenomenon: it is extensively studied in Riemannian, Lorentzian and general pseudo-Riemannian settings, in Finsler geometry (see recent papers \cite{Du2, XDY, YD} and bibliographies therein), in affine geometry \cite{Du1}, and even for finite metric spaces \cite{BN4}.
+In all these cases, is not hard to see that the GO property implies homogeneity, but is much stronger.

-The class of geodesic orbit spaces includes (but is not limited to) symmetric spaces, weakly symmetric spaces \cite{BKV, Wo, Zil96}, normal and generalised normal homogeneous spaces, naturally reductive spaces \cite{DZ}, Clifford-Wolf homogeneous manifolds \cite{BN2} and $\delta$-homogeneous manifolds \cite{BN1}.
-For the current state of knowledge in the theory of geodesic orbit spaces and manifolds we refer the reader to \cite{AN, Arv, Du, Go, Nik2017} and the bibliographies therein.
+The class of (Riemannian) geodesic orbit spaces includes (but is not limited to) symmetric spaces, weakly symmetric spaces \cite{BKV, Wo, Zil96}, normal and generalised normal homogeneous spaces, naturally reductive spaces \cite{DZ}, Clifford-Wolf homogeneous manifolds \cite{BN2} and $\delta$-homogeneous manifolds \cite{BN1}.
+For the current state of knowledge in the theory of geodesic orbit spaces and manifolds we refer the reader to the book \cite{BN3} and the papers \cite{AN, Go, Nik2017} and the bibliographies therein.

 Let $(M=G/H, g)$ be a homogeneous Riemannian space and let $\g=\h\oplus \p$ be an $\Ad(H)$-invariant decomposition, where $\g$ is the Lie algebra of $G$, $\h$ is the Lie algebra of $H$ and $\p$ is identified with the tangent space of $M$ at $eH$.
 The Riemannian metric $g$ is $G$-invariant and is determined by an $\Ad(H)$-invariant inner product $(\cdot,\cdot)$ on $\p$.
 The metric $g$ is called \emph{naturally reductive} if an $\Ad(H)$-invariant complement $\p$ can be chosen in such a way that $([X,Y]_{\p},X) = 0$ for all $X,Y \in \p$, where the subscript $\p$ denotes the $\p$-component.
 In this case, we say that the (naturally reductive) metric $g$ \emph{is generated by the pair} $(\p, (\cdot ,\cdot ))$.
 For comparison, on the Lie algebra level, $g$ is geodesic orbit if and only if for any $X \in \p$ (with any choice of $\p$), there exists $Z \in \h$ such that $([X+Z,Y]_{\p},X) =0$ for all $Y \in \p$ \cite[Proposition~2.1]{KV}.
 It immediately follows that any naturally reductive space is a $G$-geodesic orbit space; the converse is false when $\dim M \ge 6$.
 Clearly, the property of being naturally reductive depends on the choice of the group $G$ (the choice of the presentation $M=G/H$); both enlarging and reducing $G$ may result in gaining or losing this property.
 In this paper, the presentation $M=G/H$ (and hence the group $G$) will be fixed, and so ``naturally reductive" will always mean ``$G$-naturally reductive", unless explicitly stated otherwise.